St. Louis Wild Ones provides modest grants to non-profit organizations for landscaping projects incorporating native plants in an educational setting.

 Nottingham School offers community access and job training for special needs students.
 Students in the maintenance and landscaping programs installed and will maintain the plantings, which are in front of the school.
 The site faces Francis Park in south St Louis. $750 grant for plants and mulch.

-Hazelwood West Middle School, 12834 Missouri Bottom Rd., Hazelwood, MO
+Hazelwood West Middle School, 12834 Missouri Bottom Rd., Hazelwood, MO (no longer maintained)

 On May 31, fifteen volunteers planted 1000 native plants at the Hazelwood West Middle School rain garden.
 The plants were donated by Shaw Nature Reserve.
 Students scattered native seeds on another day.